Ultimate Guide to Gatlinburg & Pigeon Forge, Tennessee

 The Lost Sea Adventure

 This is such a cool experience that we recommend for anyone looking for a super unique adventure underground.
 The Lost Sea tour explores the expansive Craighead Caverns with its rare rock formations.
 But the coolest part is the boat ride in the underground lake!
-Read our full review here.
+You can read our KA review of The Lost Sea Adventure to learn more.
 It’s about an hour and 20 minutes from the Gatlinburg area.
 Visit Sweetwater Valley Farm nearby for awesome grilled cheese and milkshakes.

 140 Lost Sea Road, Sweetwater, TN 423.337.6616